Don’t Neglect Getting a Regular Termite Inspection

 An average house takes anywhere from one to two hours to complete.
-Cost varies from $250-$550 depending on the size of the house and access.
+Cost varies from $275-$550 depending on the size of the house, reason for the inspection and access.
 This is including G.S.T. or Goods and Services Tax (does not apply to persons who live outside Australia).
 We recommend that you order a thermal termite inspection if you are buying a new home or have active termites

 Most of Sydney is classed as a high risk for termites.
 For adequate termite protection for most homes in Sydney Australia, we recommend either Termidor termite treatment or Exterra termite baits.

 The report consists of eleven pages and digital photos upon request.
 Please remember a termite inspection report is designed to detect termites at an early stage as to reduce the amount of damage to your house.
 It does not stop termites.
 It is strongly recommended a termite inspection report is carried out at least once every twelve months and every three to six months for high risk areas.